-It's no surprise that The Crown is one of the most-watched Netflix shows ever.
-Packed with drama and intrigue, and mixing the political and personal, the series traces the history of Britain's monarchy over a century.
+It’s no surprise that The Crown is one of the most-watched Netflix shows ever.
+Packed with drama and intrigue, and mixing the political and personal, the series traces the history of Britain’s monarchy across a century.

 What’s more, it takes you to some of the UK’s most beautiful places at the same time.
 But there’s something better than seeing these places on screen.
 Visit The Crown’s filming locations for yourself and you’ll walk in the footsteps of royalty.

-Top 8 filming locations from The Crown
+Top 11 filming locations from The Crown

-1. Ardverikie Estate, Highlands
+2. Ardverikie Estate, Highlands

 Balmoral Castle, the monarchy’s grand Scottish Highland estate, is where some of the most memorable scenes in the series take place.
 For example, it’s the location of the episode when Lady Diana and Prime Minister Margaret Thatcher have a challenging stay with the royals.